Identifying Terms, Identifying With Terms, and Being Identified By Terms

 - Marx made up words for his classist and economic concepts, just as someone had to first use the term Wert or Worth.

-- And, then we have Newtonian physics, and relativity, and mass-energy, photons, the standard model, spacetime, etc.
+- We also have Newtonian physics, and relativity, and mass-energy, photons, the standard model, spacetime, etc.

-There are countless examples here, but the concept is:
+There are countless examples for the following process here.

 - Define and describe its empirical and logical features.

-- And then put it to use in science, philosophy, argument, conversation, and debate.
+- The word is then put it to use in science, philosophy, argument, conversation, and debate.

 Whether it is emjoi, meme, mass-energy, Timarchy, or the Categorical Imperative, giving names to things is important.